Ken Waldichuk: Oakland Athletics

 On August 1, 2022, the Yankees traded Waldichuk, JP Sears, Luis Medina, and Cooper Bowman to the Oakland Athletics for Frankie Montas and Lou Trivino.
 He was subsequently assigned to the Las Vegas Aviators of the Triple-A Pacific Coast League.
 The Athletics promoted Waldichuk to the major leagues on September 1 to make his major league debut the following day.
 On September 24, Waldichuk earned his first career victory after allowing four runs on five hits and four strikeouts across five innings of work against the New York Mets.

 In 2023, Waldichuk made 35 appearances (22 starts) for Oakland, registering a 4–9 record and 5.36 ERA with 132 strikeouts across 141 innings of work.
 Following his last start of the 2023 season, an MRI revealed that Waldichuk had suffered a flexor tendon strain and UCL sprain in his pitching elbow.
 He underwent a procedure to remove scar tissue from the same elbow and elected to further undergo a non–surgical recovery process.

 On May 16, 2024, Waldichuk underwent Tommy John surgery, causing him to miss the remainder of the season.
 He was activated from the injured list on July 19, 2025, and was subsequently optioned to Triple-A Las Vegas.
+Waldichuk made 17 appearances (16 starts) split between Las Vegas and the Single-A Stockton Ports, accumulating a 2-6 record and 8.17 ERA with 68 strikeouts over 54 innings of work.
+On December 22, Waldichuck was designated for assignment following the Athletics trade for Jeff McNeil.

+Washington Nationals

+On January 8, 2026, Waldichuk was claimed off waivers by the Atlanta Braves.
+He was designated for assignment by the Braves on January 10.
+On January 12, Waldichuk and Brett Wisely were traded to the Tampa Bay Rays.
+He was designated for assignment by the Rays on February 2.
+The Washington Nationals claimed Waldichuk off waivers on February 5.

+Waldichuk broke camp with the Nationals but struggled over the first two weeks of the season, giving up a three-run home run on his first pitch in the major leagues since 2023 and pitching to a 6.75 ERA in five games.
+He suffered an elbow injury while throwing a pitch on April 12, 2026, at American Family Field and was placed on the injured list the next day.
+Manager Blake Butera disclosed that Waldichuk had been recommended for a second career Tommy John surgery due to elbow ligament damage.